angular/angular/aio/content/guide/file-structure.md

 A newly generated application contains source files for a root module, with a root component and template.

 When the workspace file structure is in place, you can use the `ng generate` command on the command line to add functionality and data to the application.
-This initial root-level application is the *default app* for CLI commands (unless you change the default after creating [additional apps](#multiple-projects)).
+This initial root-level application is the *default app* for CLI commands (unless you change the default after creating [additional applications](#multiple-projects)).

 <div class="alert is-helpful">